 If you could give one piece of advice to people considering college, what would it be?

-At school, I wasn’t given any information on options other than sixth-form, it was only when Kendal College came into school that I discovered there were specific courses for professional courses like Business.
-I think it’s really important to go and find these opportunities, however, hard teachers try they can’t tell you about all the options that are out there.
-If I hadn’t found Business at Kendal College I think I would have ended up with a lot fewer opportunities than I have.
+At school, I wasn’t given any information on options other than sixth-form.
+It was only when Kendal College came into school that I discovered there were specific courses for professional courses like Business.
+I think it’s really important to go and find these opportunities.
+If I hadn’t found Business at Kendal College, I think I would have ended up with a lot fewer opportunities than I have today.